Healthy Homes Assessment Anderson Park

 Draught Stopping Anderson Park

-If you can feel external air getting in, or see the air is clear out of a hole or gap that is, it’s likely to be a gap or hole that requirements sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out within the home require to be sealed.
-For instance, if an open fireplace isn’t in use it may cause draughts and should be blocked from.
-Landlords and property managers are responsible for ensuring that these draughts are stopped as far as possible.
+If you are able to feel external air entering or the air is clear from a hole or gap, then it is probably a gap or an opening that needs sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+Any gaps greater than 3mm that allow air in or out of the house require seals.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be shut from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as much as imaginable.

-There is no require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement of the building when the house is heated and cools so that they are able to be closed and opened instead of than being stuck.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the structure when the house warms and cools in order to let them be closed and opened instead of than being stuck.
+We will examine all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections